thefuzzman/WSP_YM_BB/README.md

 NOTE: USE AT YOUR OWN RISK

-Having said all of that, we have working code and design, so v1.0.0 is out the door
+Having said all of that, we have working code and design, so v1.1.0 is out the door.

 This project is to create ant weight battle bots that use the following components and/or constraints: